-What we do have is machine learning and neural networks that can be ‘trained’ with vast data inputs to recognise patterns and draw parallels in specific areas, but these systems almost always operate in conjunction with a human operator, rather than solo and sentient.
+To be clear, AI isn’t quite advanced as we've seen in science fiction.
 Full Hollywood-style robot AI that can relate to any human experience is some way off, but there is plenty of it in development, advancing all the time, and in places you might not automatically expect.

 Your local cop

-Just as Minority Report explored the themes of futuristic crime-fighting, free will, determinism and RSI-free desktops, so the UK's Durham police force have stepped up with their vision of the future of law enforcement.
+Fifteen years after the movie Minority Report explored themes of futuristic crime-fighting, free will, determinism and RSI-free desktops, the UK's Durham police force has stepped up with its vision of the future of law enforcement.

 Dubbed HART, (Harm Assessment Risk Tool), the AI pores over five years of data from Durham police in order to decide whether a suspect has a low, medium or high risk of offending.

-In testing the tool has been found to be accurate at least some of the time - forecasts that a suspect was low risk turned out to be accurate in 98% of cases, while forecasts that they were high risk were accurate 88% of the time.
+In testing the tool has been found to be impressively accurate: forecasts that a suspect was low risk turned out to be accurate in 98% of cases, while forecasts that they were high risk were accurate 88% of the time.

-The road to fully-automated AI control of your wallet is likely to be a long one, but even today there is a considerable amount of semi-autonomous AI tech operating on the open markets.
+The road to fully-automated AI control of your wallet is likely to be a long one, but even today there's a considerable amount of semi-autonomous AI tech operating on the open markets.

-A startup called Sentient Technologies Inc has spent nearly a decade training an AI programme to sift the millions of market data points in order to flag the next big thing.
+A startup called Sentient Technologies Inc has spent nearly a decade training an AI program to sift the millions of market data points in order to flag the next big thing.

 Of course, it’s not just the startups – the world’s biggest hedge fund group, Bridgewater, recruited the former head of IBM’s artificial intelligence unit Watson way back in 2012, and in 2015 both BlackRock and Two Sigma headhunted top Google engineers.

-In many ways this is no surprise - it’s thought that around 1,360 hedge funds rely on sophisticated computer modelling in order to manage a total value of more than $197 billion dollars - the traditional “quant” (quantitative) funds.
+In many ways this is no surprise – it’s thought that more than 1,300 hedge funds rely on sophisticated computer modelling in order to manage a total value of more than $197 billion dollars – the traditional 'quant' (quantitative) funds.

-Apple CEO Tim Cook threw down the gauntlet to competitors at the WWDC announcement of the HomePod, saying that although there are many home music products on the market, “none have nailed it yet”.
-It’s undeniably a big market though - globally, Consumer Intelligence Research Partners (CIRP) estimates that over 8 million customers have bought Amazon Echo devices up to the start of January 2017; and at the end of the first quarter of 2017 there were over 10,000 ‘skills’ available for use with Alexa – a sharp 100% increase on the last quarter of 2016.
+Apple CEO Tim Cook threw down the gauntlet to competitors at the WWDC announcement of the HomePod, saying that although there are many home speaker products on the market, “none have nailed it yet”.

-However, much as we’d like this to be, Alexa and Siri aren’t yet really ‘full’ AI.
+Much as we’d like them to be, Alexa and Siri aren’t yet really ‘full’ AI.
 Chris Mitchell, CEO, Audio Analytic, explains: “Although this technology can convert speech into search strings and pick up on certain words, the impetus is still on us to learn how to ask for different tasks.

 Your work computer